insthync/awesome-unity3d/README.md

 * [EasyButtons](https://github.com/madsbangh/EasyButtons) - Add buttons to your inspector in Unity super easily with this simple attribute
 * [HierarchyDecorator](https://github.com/WooshiiDev/HierarchyDecorator) - Lightweight Unity Plugin transforming the Hierarchy into what it should be.
 Adds headers, styles, icons and more.
 * [Markup-Attributes](https://github.com/gasgiant/Markup-Attributes) - A Unity Editor extension for customizing inspector layout with attributes.
-* [trimmer](https://github.com/sttz/trimmer) - An editor, build and player configuration framework for the Unity game engine.

 ### Effect and Shaders
 * [Unity 5 Effects](https://github.com/i-saint/Unity5Effects) - Effect storage space for Unity 5.